symfony/polyfill/README.md

 Polyfills are unit-tested alongside their native implementation so that feature and behavior parity can be proven and enforced in the long run.

+It is recommended to allow installation of  both the `1.*` and `9.*`versions of this package.
+The `9.*` versions are a special noop version that can only be installed if the extension, or PHP version required is present.
+These special versions do no populate the autoloader and do therefore not add any `require` statements to the bootstrap process, resulting in 0 overhead during runtime.

 License
 =======